PRASHANTK960/My-demo/README.md

-# My-demo
+# Prashant's demo
-This is my Git Repository
+This is my first Git Repository